-Experience in the OMEGA region suggests that

-Lessons learned from the beta testing of the cost allocation model will strengthen the model's usability, in particular for smaller entities. there are also likely to be many provider organizations that do not receive FTA assistance or operate only a single mode of transportation.
+Experience in the OMEGA region suggests that there are also likely to be many provider organizations that do not receive FTA assistance or operate only a single mode of transportation.
 It is acknowledged that a simpler, less complex financial data sheet could be created to facilitate the use of the model by these entities.